 Medium Rosemary Brown describes her collaboration with Beethoven, while the film travels to various places: CGI reconstructing Tambora's eruption based on Sir Stamford Raffles's official account; a Yunnan-based American missionary's poem accompanied by images of war, famine and opium; Mary Shelley drowning in Lake Geneva during the gloomy summer; and finally a hypnotic session of Brown channeling Beethoven's life and music in the volcanic darkness.

-Single channel HD video, sound,color, 8’35”
+single channel HD video, sound,color, 8’35”

-Single channel HD video, sound, color, 10’40”, research map
+single channel HD video, sound, color, 10’40”, drawing, text

 The video shows the nightmare of Dagenham regeneration councillor, who is suffering from melancholia caused by both current and past events.
 Ghost towers are reincarnations of past and present archetypes of the borough.
 They are skeletal highrises, empty follies and leftovers of neoliberal desires – dream structures of false progress.

-Single channel video, sound, color, 8’25”
+single channel video, sound, color, 8’25”

 CITY OF OBJECTS